 Most "base station" FM radios are actually mobile rigs, powered either from rechargeable batteries or ac-operated power supplies.
 Use of batteries has the advantage of providing back-up communications ability in the event of a power interruption.
-Some home station transceivers offer operation on the HF/VHF or HF/VHF/UHF bands, or multimode (FM/SSB/CW) operation on several VHF/UHF bands.
+Some HF transceivers designed for fixed-station use also offer operation on the VHF or VHF/UHF bands, using SSB and CW in addition to FM.
 Using them means that you will not be able to monitor a local FM frequency while operating HF.

-The general choice of fixed-location antennas is also shown in Fig 18.12.
+The general choice of fixed-location antennas is also shown in Fig 18.11.
 Most hams use an omnidirectional vertical, but if you are in an area between two repeaters on the same channel, a rotatable Yagi may let you pick which repeater you will use without interfering with the other repeater.
 Vertical polarization is the universal custom, since it is easiest to accomplish in a mobile installation.
 VHF/UHF SSB operation is customarily horizontally polarized.
-An operator with a radio that does both has a tough choice, as there is a serious performance hit between stations using cross-polarized antennas.
+An operator with a radio that does both has a tough choice, as there can be a serious performance hit between stations using cross-polarized antennas.